iitbaero/iitbaero.github.io/_posts/2018-08-11-Flight-Mechanics-II.md

 The project was based on linearizing dynamics about a non-standard situation  and properly tested basic concept application.
 It also included matlab simulation for control responses and was well-designed.

-**How are the Exams (Quizzes, Mid-sem and End-sem) for this course?:**
+**How are the Exams (Quizzes, Mid-sem and End-sem) for this course?**
-Assignments are basically problem sets.
-Some were erroneous leading to confusion among students, however the overall layout and questions were well-designed and contributed to conceptual understanding

-The project was based on linearizing dynamics about a non-standard situation  and properly tested basic concept application.
-It also included matlab simulation for control responses and was well-designed.

-**Other Remarks:**
-None
+Exams are easy and contribute to understanding of course material.
+Solving problems from Nelson is recommended

 **References used in this course:**
 Nelson R. C., Flight Stability and Automatic Control - Recommended